What is a service desk analyst?

 1. IT support specialist

-IT Support Specialists provide more specialized support to end-users and handling complex IT issues.
-IT Support Specialists often become subject matter experts in specific areas such as networking, security, or database management.
+IT support specialists provide more specialized support to end-users in handling complex IT issues.
+They often become subject matter experts in specific areas such as networking, security, or database management.

 2. Systems administrator